Emma Marrone: Vocal and interpretative skills

 Marrone is a pop and rock musician, with a powerful voice, which is hoarse and raspy.
-Immersed in music as a child, she identifies Gianna Nannini as her artistic reference point;Emma:It would be a dream to sing with Gianna Nannini among her other artistic reference points are Mina and Loredana Bertè.
+Immersed in music as a child, she identifies Gianna Nannini as her artistic reference point; among her other artistic reference points are Mina and Loredana Bertè.
 Her timbre biting was noted by critic Mario Luzzatto Fegiz.

 The pianist Nazzareno Carusi called out her particular style and wild beauty and her instinctive singing, but suggested she study singing technique so as not to strain her voice.

 The singer Roberto Vecchioni worked with Marrone on her interpretive skills, calling her one of the best singers of the moment.